Have you been asking how can I find my dream job? Learn how to find your dream job for women with these dream career tips and resources.

 Once you’ve chosen a career that matches your strengths, try to regularly improve your competencies and skills.
 Improving your strengths involves finding your passions and purpose.

-Find an area that you’re excited about and spend several hours a week to master skills related to that area.
+Find an area that you’re excited about and spend several hours a week mastering skills related to that area.
 For example, you can become a much better sales manager by improving your emotional intelligence and understanding the psychology of others.

 3. Identify Your Weaknesses